Are your clinical trials risky? Are costs running away?

 The Clinical Trial Risk Tool:

 We originally developed the Clinical Trial Risk Tool to estimate costs of Tuberculosis and HIV trials.
-In 2024, we extended the scope of the tool to cover other disease indications including COVID, Cystic fibrosis, Enteric and diarrheal diseases clinical trials cost models, Influenza clinical trials cost modelling, Malaria clinical trials cost models, Motor neurone disease, Multiple sclerosis, Neglected tropical diseases clinical trials cost modelling, Oncology, and Polio clinical trials cost modelling.
+In 2024, we extended the scope of our clinical trial cost software to cover other disease indications including:

 When you’re planning a clinical trial, you have to write the protocol.